GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 - [ ]  Support more datasets.

 ## Contact
-You are welcome to submit issues, send pull requests or share some ideas with us.
+You are welcome to submit issues, send pull requests, or share some ideas with us.
 If you have any other questions, please contact Mutian Xu (mutianxu@link.cuhk.edu.cn).

 ## Acknowledgement
 Our code base is partially borrowed or adapted from [SAM](https://github.com/facebookresearch/segment-anything), [OpenScene](https://github.com/pengsongyou/openscene) and [Pointcept](https://github.com/Pointcept).